 Philoctetes was never a satyr or heavily involved in the Hercules myths (his only claim to fame with the half-god was lighting his funeral pyre and gaining his bow and arrows as a reward, although he was one of Hercules' lovers in some accounts).

-Thalia, the short plump one, seems more sassy than most.
+Sassy Black Woman: All five of the Muses; however, Thalia, the short plump one, seems sassier than most.

 Satanic Archetype: Hades, the ancient Greek lord of the underworld, as depicted in this film.
 He acts a lot more like a cartoon Satan than how he's depicted in the old myths.
 His brother Zeus is essentially the Grandpa God, as Hades' scheme is to rebel against him and take over Mount Olympus, i.e. Heaven.

-Say My Name Trailer: The last one is Hades saying "Jerkules" (but with the voice of one of Herc's mocking classmates, from the collapsing agora scene).
+Say My Name Trailer: Though the last one is Hades saying "Jerkules" (but with the voice of one of Herc's mocking classmates, from the collapsing agora scene).

 Scenery Porn: Mount Olympus and Hades (The Underworld, not the villain) simply look amazing.